 Depending on the nature of your business, it might be worth doing some ‘offline’ research too.
 Taking the example of the ‘free-from’ food business, there might not be any other companies that cater solely to people with allergies and intolerances.
 This means the competition will come in the shape of supermarkets, as well as health retailers such as Holland & Barrett.
 Paying a trip to all of the retailers that stock ‘free-from’ products will therefore be a key part of your competitor research.

 As you collate this information, make sure you’re compiling it in a simple document.
-This template is a useful guide, but a Google search of ‘competitor analysis template’ will throw back plenty of other options.
+A Google search of ‘competitor analysis template’ will throw back plenty of options.
 Pick the one that works best for you.

 Is there any demand for your business?